 Hydrocephalus Treatment in Hyderabad | Dr Vishakha

-Hydrocephalus is a medical condition where cerebrospinal fluid accumulates in the brain’s ventricles, increasing intracranial pressure.
-This imbalance can compress brain tissue and cause damage.
+Hydrocephalus is a medical condition where cerebrospinal fluid ( CSF) accumulates in the brain’s ventricles, increasing intracranial pressure.
+This imbalance can compress brain tissue and cause brain damage and developmental delays.
 It can be congenital or acquired due to developmental abnormalities or conditions like tumors, infections, brain bleeding, or head injuries.

 What is Hydrocephalus?